14 September 2018

 > Mesa City Council also approved a memorandum of understanding with Habitat Metro, the developer working alongside Caliber, for a mixed-use structure to be built at the current location of the city-owned Pepper Place Parking Lot, near the southeast corner of West Pepper Place and North Robson.
 The lot currently hosts 76 parking spaces.

 Tim Sprague, principal of Habitat Metro, presented the proposal at a City Council study session on Feb.
-15. The building would consist of between 70 and 100 luxury apartments, each unit measuring between 500 and 1,250 square feet, as well as 5,000 square feet of retail space at the ground level_________________________________________________________________________
+15. The building would consist of between 70 and 100 luxury apartments, each unit measuring between 500 and 1,250 square feet, as well as 5,000 square feet of retail space at the ground level

 Church Announces Redevelopment Plans for Mesa Arizona Temple Area